Dana Air Flight 0992: Second engine malfunction

-The aircraft became nearer to Lagos and the crew became increasingly concerned as they started to receive a series of heading and altitude radar vectors from Lagos ATC.
+As the aircraft got closer to Lagos, the crew became increasingly concerned as they started to receive a series of heading and altitude radar vectors from Lagos ATC.
 They shifted through multiple checklists for the approach to Lagos.
 However, they didn't read the single-engine landing checklist that had been provided for them.
-Their altitude was a bit higher than usual at the time and Captain Waxtan decided to increase the rate of descent to correct it.
+Their altitude was a bit higher than usual at the time and Captain Waxton decided to increase the rate of descent to correct it.
 He then asked First Officer Rathore to configure the aircraft for the landing by setting the flaps to 15.
 That way, the aircraft would generate lift with minimal drag.
 However, even though he had decided to configure the aircraft for landing, additional thrust was still required for the final approach to Lagos.
 The crew were in a difficult situation.

-Captain Waxtan then tried to decrease the rate of descent by increasing the throttle setting of the right engine.
+Captain Waxton then tried to decrease the rate of descent by increasing the throttle setting of the right engine.
 To his surprise, the right engine didn't respond to his input.
 Both engines finally had completely failed to generate the commanded thrust.
 Realizing the gravity of the situation, the crew finally declared an emergency when they were 11 nmi from the airport.

-However, even with the present emergency, the crew somehow still didn't even try to read the checklist for such emergency.
-They immediately attempted to contact control tower at 118.1 MHz for landing directions but was unsuccessful.
-The flaps were then set to 28 and Captain Waxtan asked the flight purser to prepare for landing.
+However, even with the present emergency, the crew still failed to review the checklist for such a situation.
+They immediately attempted to contact control tower at 118.1 MHz for landing directions but were unsuccessful.
+The flaps were then set to 28 and Captain Waxton asked the flight purser to prepare for landing.
 At the time, there was no indication that the situation was not under control.

-A few minutes later, the "altitude" warning sounded, and Captain Waxtan stated that he had sighted the runway.
+A few minutes later, the "altitude" warning sounded, and Captain Waxton stated that he had sighted the runway.
 The flaps were selected up and the crew selected the landing gears up.
-As both engines had lost its ability to generate the commanded thrust, Captain Waxtan concluded that "we just lost everything, we lost an engine, I lost both engines".
+As both engines had lost their ability to generate the commanded thrust, Captain Waxton concluded that "we just lost everything, we lost an engine, I lost both engines".
 During the next 25 seconds, the captain requested everything that could help recover thrust including "relight", "ignition override", "just anything" to be given to him.
 With the lack of thrust output from the engines, the aircraft continued to lose its speed and altitude.